tjkandala/baahuDocs/docs/performance.md

 <MemoItem name="chair" price={123} />
 ```

 You should be aware that `memo` performs a shallow comparison of props.
 This is the only part of baahu that holds any opinion on mutability vs. immutability.
-You can mutate anything else to your hearts content (w/ performance benefits!) becuase machines rerender based on _events_, not referential inequality.
+You can mutate anything else to your hearts content (w/ performance benefits!) because machines rerender based on _events_, not referential inequality.

 ### Don't _always_ use `memo`